 COOs often use data to make decisions.
 At the same time they know that some of the best ideas come from encouraging talent in the organization to speak up.
 As a result, they are often on the lookout for opportunities to develop others and create talent pipelines.

-How do you hire a new COO?
+How do you hire a new Chief Operating Officer?

 The most important step is to understand yourself as a CEO and as a person:

-What are your unique abilities (the things you love do and are good doing) and what are the work areas that you are less good at, and don’t like doing.
+What are your Unique Abilities® (the things you love do and are good doing) and what are the work areas that you are less good at, and don’t like doing.